Ethiopian Airlines settles with Boeing following 737 MAX crash and expects to fly the jet again by January

 Two-and-a-half years after the deadly Ethiopian Airlines 737 MAX crash, with the final investigation report into the accident still pending, the airline’s management has reached a settlement with Boeing and said it expects to resume flying the jet again by January.

-In an interview with Bloomberg News Thursday, Ethiopian CEO Tewolde GebreMariam said he was convinced “beyond reasonable doubt” that the MAX as upgraded by Boeing after the two fatal crashes is now safe.
+In an interview with Bloomberg News on Thursday, Ethiopian Airlines CEO Tewolde GebreMariam said he was convinced “beyond reasonable doubt” that the MAX as upgraded by Boeing after the two fatal crashes is now safe.

 “We are happy on the settlement,” Tewolde said.